fluffyhugger/Authentication-Secrets/README.md

 <h1>Authentication-Secrets using EJS</h1>

 Authentication-Secrets is a web application that demonstrates user authentication using EJS (Embedded JavaScript) as the templating engine.
 This application allows users to securely register, log in, and access their secret information.
-It's built using Node.js, Express.js, Passport.js, and MongoDB for data storage.
+It's built using Node.js, Express.js, Passport.js, and MongoDB for data storage and this Authentication-Secrets is from the part of learning from Webdevelopment Bootcamp.

 <h2>Features</h2>
 <ul>